Sensitive Skin? These Are The Best (And Gentlest) Facial Cleansing Brushes For Your Complexion

 How do facial cleansing brushes work?

-Silicone or bristles?
+Silicone or synthetic bristles?

 How to use your facial cleansing brush